Aussiemon/Vermintide-2-Mods/README.md

-# Vermintide 2 Just-Have-Fun Mod Collection
+# Vermintide 2 Mod Collection
 A collection of interesting Vermintide 2 mods I've created, with no particular theme.

 All mods require the Vermintide Mod Framework workshop item to function: